Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 **Admin users** are the ones who can create new accounts and modify their properties freely, change their balance or delete them.
 They can also create new users, who can be new admin users or account holders.
-Admins can also store in the database third party users.
+Admins can also store in the database third party users (external users, stores, services, etc. that might charge or refund amounts to accounts).

 **Account holders** can be primary or secondary owners of any type of account.
 Once logged in, they can access the information of their own accounts and transfer money from them to any other account in the DB.

-**Third Party** users can charge and make refunds to accounts as long as they are registered in the database and provide the account number and secret key.
+**Third Party** users can charge or make refunds to accounts as long as they are registered in the database and provide the account number and secret key.
-These users will not own any accounts or have a role, and will just provide a username and a password.
+These users will not own any accounts or have a role.
+When created, they will just provide a username and a password to be stored in the DB.
 They do not log in, and can not get any information from other users or accounts.

 Available account types: